GSA/Section508.gov/_events/2020-09-19-best-practices-webinars.md

 **Available to:** Federal Employees and members of the public

 ## Registration
 For event schedules, information, and registration, visit <a href="https://www.accessibilityonline.org/cioc-508/schedule" target="_blank" aria-label="Event Registration Link (opens in a new window)">  Section 508 Best Practices Webinar Series </a>

- **Reviewed/Updated:** August 2025